destinymullens/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 >
 {: .hands_on}

-Either way you have now a database with all your variants, with pedigree relations, additional annotations and most importantly its fast to search.
+Either way you have now a database with all your variants with pedigree relations, additional annotations and most importantly it is fast to search.
 > ### {% icon tip %} Tip:
 >
 > Have a look at all different **Gemini** tools and run as many tools as possible on
-> your GEMINI databases.
-Try to get a feeling of what is possible with a variant
+> your GEMINI databases and try to get a feeling of what is possible with a variant
 > database in GEMINI.
 {: .tip}